Frequently Asked Questions

 1. By visiting a customer service desk at any outdoor store, Walmart, Fred Meyer’s, Carr’s/Safeway, and some general stores and gas stations.

 2. Online at adfg.alaska.gov/store.
-You will receive a PDF license to print and/or download on your smartphone.
+You will receive a downloadable PDF license to keep on your smartphone or print, if desired.
 You can have it mailed to your home if you order a few weeks in advance.

 But take note!
 Poor weather and other cancellations can arise.
 It’s advisable to wait until the night before your trip to make your license purchase, if at all possible.